The following is a true tale.

-As one well-respected adventure motorcycle journalist and editor proffered in late 2020: "It's a mystery how such a guy [Livermore] could have been drawn to 'adventure' motorcycling to begin with.
+As one well-respected adventure motorcycle journalist and adventure magazine senior editor proffered in late 2020: "It's a mystery how such a guy [Livermore] could have been drawn to 'adventure' motorcycling to begin with.
 There must have been a war going on inside his noggin as everything you guys did went against his survival considerations.
 But man, the real drag of the story is the adventure he missed while he was fussing about everything but the trip.
 He may have been physically present but somehow mentally missed it all.
 I've also traveled (temporarily) with a few dickheads."

 Some additional follow-up and fact checking is expected in 2021, such as this April, 2020 reportage from The SOUND RIDER, where "Dr. G" is the Professor of Motorcycle Adventure:

 Adventure Motorcycle & Frazier Shrugs

 New book from Dr. Gregory Frazier at a time when we sorely need a laugh